smogelmose/Embodied-interaction/README.md

 ## 3. Theoretical Framework

-The phenomenological foundation comes from Merleau-Ponty [8], for whom perception is active bodily engagement with the world rather than passive registration of stimuli.
-Perception and action are co-constitutive: there is no seeing without the body that sees.
-Dourish [2] translates this into interaction design with the principles of embodied interaction: systems should engage with the full range of human skills and capacities for action, including the qualitative, expressive, and improvisational dimensions of bodily experience.
+Merleau-Ponty [8] provides the phenomenological foundation, which posits that perception is an active bodily interaction with the world, rather than a passive registration of stimuli.
+Action and perception are linked: you can't see without a body that can see.
+This is translated into interaction design by Dourish [2] using the embodied interaction principles, which state that systems should interact with the entire spectrum of human abilities and capacities for action, including the expressive, improvisational, and qualitative aspects of bodily experience.

-LMA provides the descriptive system through which the project parameterizes movement quality.
-LMA breaks down movement observation into four categories known as BESS: Body, Effort, Shape, and Space.
-Effort describes the dynamic, qualitative structure of movement through four factors: Weight (Strong/Light), Time (Sudden/Sustained), Space (Direct/Indirect), and Flow (Bound/Free).
-The three factors excluding Flow combine in pairs to produce Laban's eight Action Drives: Press, Flick, Punch, Float, Wring, Dab, Slash, Glide.
-Shape describes how the body changes form in three-dimensional space (growing/shrinking, rising/sinking, advancing/retreating).
-Body describes the structural organization of the mover (which parts lead and follow, how movement sequences).
-Space describes the mover's relationship to the spatial environment (kinesphere, dominant plane, attentional focus).
+The project uses LMA's descriptive system to parameterize movement quality.
+Movement observation by LMA is broken down into four groups, which they call BESS: Body, Effort, Shape, and Space.
+Four components make up the dynamic, qualitative structure of movement: Time (Sudden/Sustained), Space (Direct/Indirect), Weight (Strong/Light), and Flow (Bound/Free).
+Laban's eight Action Drives–Press, Flick, Punch, Float, Wring, Dab, Slash, Glide are the result of the combination of the three factors, except Flow, in pairs.
+Shape describes the way the body changes shape in three dimensions, such as expanding or contracting, rising or sinking, or moving forward or backward.
+The mover's body describes how its parts are organized structurally (which parts lead and which parts follow, how movement happens).
+Space provides insight about how the mover interacts with its surroundings (kinesphere, dominant plane, attentional focus).

-The central principle is that these categories co-constitute a single embodied experience.
-A Press is not three separate constructs (Strong + Sustained + Direct) but one felt quality.
-The project highlights this integration by rendering all BESS parameters through a single visual field rather than separate layers, and by routing the same annotation to multiple polyphonic audio voices.
+The core idea is that these classifications combine to form a single embodied experience.
+A Press is a felt quality instead of three distinct constructs (Strong, Sustained, and Direct).
+This integration is demonstrated in the project by routing the same annotation to multiple polyphonic audio voices and rendering all BESS parameters through a single visual field instead of distinct layers.

-The project also draws on Bakhtin's polyphony [12] as structural metaphor.
-Kafka's prose contains multiple simultaneous movement voices: Gregor's heavy Pressing body, the clock's metronomic ticking, the mother's ambiguous knock, the rain on the window.
-These do not resolve into a single Effort; they form a polyphonic texture.
-This is metaphorical use rather than strict Bakhtinian application, and it operates at three levels: the source text (multiple movement voices per passage), the system output (five simultaneous audio channels sharing a harmonic ground), and the methodology (single-analyst annotation as one instructive narrative voice among others).
+A structural metaphor from Bakhtin's polyphony [12] is also used in the project.
+There are many voices of movement at once in Kafka's writing, such as Gregor's heavy pressing body, the clock's steady ticking, the mother's unclear knock, and the rain on the window.
+This creates a polyphonic texture rather than resolving into a single Effort.
+It works on three multimodal stages: the source text with multiple movement voices per passage, the system output with five overlapping audio channels sharing a harmonic drone, and the methodology as single-analyst annotation as narrative voice.
+This is a metaphorical use more than strict Bakhtinian.

 ## 4. Method